JonathanGrossman/python_basics/10_functions.md

 >>> ((0, 'No small socks'), (0, 'No medium socks'), (2, 'Large socks'))
 ```

 In the example above, the parameters are in the proper order having the parameters with default values appear at the end of the parameter list `def get_socks(large_socks, small_socks=(0, "No small socks"), medium_socks=(0, "No medium socks")):`. `large_socks` is at the front of the list and the other two with default values appear after.
 Then when you call the function and pass it only one argument `large_socks = get_socks(socks_large)`, the Python interpreter maps the argument `socks_large` to the first parameter `large_socks`.
 For the other two parameters, the Python interpreter uses the default values.
+Hence, the example prints `((0, 'No small socks'), (0, 'No medium socks'), (2, 'Large socks'))`.

 ## Scope